kubero-dev/kubero/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/kubero-dev/kubero?style=flat-square)

 ## What can Kubero do for you?
-- Create a CI pipeline with up to 4 separate environments for all your standard apps: review apps -> testing -> stageing -> production
+- Create a CI pipeline with up to 4 separate environments for all your applications: review apps -> testing -> stageing -> production
 - Build, start and cleanup reviewapps after opening/closing a pull request
 - Automatic deployment of the app based on a branch or tag
-- Create Scheduled tasks (cronjobs)
+- Create scheduled tasks (cronjobs)
 - Easy deployment of your apps on kubernetes without helm charts
 - Deploy addons (PostgreSQL, Redis, more to come)
 - Easy access of application logs in the UI